Delta Force: Exploring the Elite Combat Applications Group of the U.S. Military

 • SR 16

 Delta Force has always been at the forefront of small arms development and technology.
 Delta has been the trendsetter for the rest of the Army since its inception.
 The Unit maintains close working relationships with many small arms manufacturers.
 Additionally, the Unit has teams of armourers who can machine, spice, and create solutions to any problem that operators are having.
-Prior to the Global War on Terror, operators were seen with a multitude of homebrew modifications to the M4 carbines they used.
+Before the Global War on Terror, operators were seen with a multitude of homebrew modifications to the M4 carbines they used.
 The M4 is chambered in the intermediate 5.56x45mm NATO, which is an intermediate cartridge that is both light and lethal to about 600m.

 7.1.1.
 M4A1 MRE